-The American Rescue Plan (ARPA) will subsidize 100% of the cost of premiums for COBRA continuation coverage for employees and their family members who are involuntarily terminated or have reduced hours from April 1, 2021 through September 30, 2021.
+The American Rescue Plan Act (ARPA) that subsidized 100% of the cost of premiums for COBRA continuation coverage for employees will expire on Sept.
+30, 2021.

 Who is eligible?